The FSLN’s relationship with religion has always been contradictory

 The bishops began speaking out early

-The religious tug of war, including but not only with the bishops from before the triumph of the revolution, continued in the new government’s initial stages.
+The religious tug of war, from before the triumph of the revolution, continued in the new government’s initial stages.
 Two documents from the Episcopal Conference show this.

 The first is the message the bishops published on June 2, 1979, at the height of the insurrection against Somoza, legitimizing it.
 That document stated, “We all suffer and are affected by the extremes of revolutionary insurrections, but their moral and legal legitimation cannot be denied ‘in the case of evident and prolonged tyranny, which seriously threatens basic human rights and damages the country’s common good’,” citing Pope Paul VI’s encyclical The Progress of Peoples.

 The other document is the even more famous letter they published on November 17, 1979, some months after Somoza’s overthrow.
 It’s historic because of its contents, as innovative as they are encouraging, not only for Nicaragua, but for all Latin America.
-Clearly inspired by Liberation Theology, which was in ascendance throughout the continent at the time, one of its paragraphs says: “We are confident that the revolutionary process will be something original, creative, profoundly national, and in no way imitative because, with the Nicaraguan majorities, what we want is a process that steadily moves towards a full and authentically Nicaraguan society, not capitalist, nor dependent, nor totalitarian.”
+Clearly inspired by Liberation Theology, which was in ascendance throughout the continent at the time, one of its paragraphs says: “We are confident that the revolutionary process will be something original, creative, profoundly national, and in no way imitative because, what we and the majority of Nicaraguans want is a process that steadily moves towards a full and authentically Nicaraguan society, not capitalist, nor dependent, nor totalitarian.”

 “The 72 hour assembly”